Skip to main content

 FreePersonalProfessionalBusinessEnterprise

-Filters allow you to narrow down the users and posts to be displayed.
+You can use filters to narrow down the users and posts you want to display.

-• Display only users with a high/low number of followers
+• Display only users with a large/small number of followers

 • Display only users with an FF ratio close to 1